freshOS/SketchToSwift/README.md

 ## Improvements

 ### Fonts
-- Detect SF fonts and use `.systemFont(of:x, weight:UIFontWeightX)` instead of font name
+- Detect SF Display fonts and use `.systemFont(of:x, weight:UIFontWeightX)` instead of font name

 ### Text
 - Detect Text in style caps -> apply uppercased